riotkit-org/backup-ecosystem-releases/README.md

 ### Advanced

-#### Using backup-repository and backup-maker-operator from local directories instead of cloning during the tests.
+#### Using backup-repository and backup-maker-controller from local directories instead of cloning during the tests.

 ```bash
 rm .build/backup-maker-operator -rf